lwbhahahaha/Image-Registration/README.md

 # Run Instruction
 To run this program, follow the below steps.
 ## Step 1
 Copy and paste the acquisition that has zero (or almost zero) motion inside the `reference_acq` folder.
-You should put ONLY ONE acquisition here as the reference(master) acquisition.
+You should put **ONLY ONE** acquisition here as the reference(master) acquisition.
+Notice that the performance of this program really depends on how good this reference acquisition is.
+If this reference acquisition has zero motion, the registered images will likely have zero motion as well.
 <p align="center">
   <img src=".\libs\readme_files\7.png" />
 </p>